Acoustic equipment being retrieved with VLIZ acoustic team, North Sea, 2024 © John Janssens & Elise Guillaume

 Production: The research and development of the project were initiated during the EMBracing the Ocean residency program, organised by the European Marine Board, as part of the United Nations Decade of Ocean Science for Sustainable Development.
 The project was co-produced by La Chapelle Jeanne d’Arc, Contemporary Art Center of National Interest, with the support of the Wallonia-Brussels Federation.

-Scientific collaborators : Dr. Clea Parcerisas, Dr. Marine Severin
+Scientific collaborators : Dr. Clea Parcerisas (acoustic ecologist), Dr. Marine Severin (environmental psychologist)

 Research workshop partners: Flanders Marine Institute (VLIZ), the Royal College of Art, and La Chapelle Jeanne d’Arc Contemporary Art Centre of National Interest.